FTC9927Nova/Relic-Recovery-2017-18/README.md

 Documentation for the FTC SDK is also included with this repository.
 There is a subfolder called "doc" which contains several subfolders:

- * The folder "apk" contains the .apk files for the FTC Driver Station and FTC Robot Controller apps.
+ * The folder "apk" contains the .apk files for the FTC Driver Station and FTC Robot Controller apps. pranusisgod
  * The folder "javadoc" contains the JavaDoc user documentation for the FTC SDK.

 ### Online User Forum